Report from ChainLink Research: The basic types of supply chain networks and the real difference it makes.

 This is big data.
 This is connected.
 This is 24/7.
 And this is extremely smart.
 This requires moving beyond incremental thinking.
 This demands transformative, ever-fresh business models, with broader and bolder approaches.
 And all of this requires digital connective tissue.

-Two Types of Supply Chain Networks—What to Look For
+Types of Supply Chain Networks

 To fulfill these goals, the supply chain network solution should include all elements needed to achieve an intelligent real-time supply chain.
 Integration or visibility platforms, without applications, are frequently marketed as ‘supply chain networks’ by themselves.
 But, a supply chain network needs both the integration/visibility capabilities and multi-enterprise supply chain applications, together on one process-wide platform, a supply chain application network.